 Operate comes preconfigured with many reports on the most important data that you might want to extract from within the system.
 However, you have the possibility to create your own reports, according to your specific needs.
 Let’s see how to create a new report.
 For the purpose of this guide, we will create an Accounts and Invoices Report; however, the principle applied here are valid in any other report that you might need to create.

 Creating a New Custom Report

-- First, name your report and choose in which folder you would like to place it.
-This helps organize your reports more comprehensibly and makes it easier for your to find and access them.
+First, name your report and choose in which folder you would like to place it.
+This helps organize your reports more comprehensibly and makes it easier for you to find and access them.

 Please note that if you decide to run your report immediately, it will not be saved for future use.
 You can; however edit and save it after you have ran it.
 By using Save and Run, you will perform both tasks immediately.
 This is recommended if you want to make sure you save your report configuration and use it in the future.